tenstorrent/tt-metal/models/demos/wormhole/stable_diffusion/README.md

 If you wish to run the demo with a different input use `pytest --disable-warnings --input-path="<address_to_your_json_file.json>" models/demos/wormhole/stable_diffusion/demo/demo.py::test_demo`

+If you would like to run an interactive demo which will prompt you for the input, use `pytest models/demos/wormhole/stable_diffusion/demo/demo.py::test_interactive_demo`

 Our second demo is designed to run poloclub/diffusiondb dataset, run this with `pytest --disable-warnings models/demos/wormhole/stable_diffusion/demo/demo.py::test_demo_diffusiondb`.

 If you wish to run for `num_prompts` samples and `num_inference_steps` denoising steps, use `pytest --disable-warnings models/demos/wormhole/stable_diffusion/demo/demo.py::test_demo_diffusiondb[<num_prompts>-<num_inference_steps>]`